karlkfi/kpt-config-sync/docs/installation.md

 Note that GKE running K8S 1.9 satisfies all these requirements.

-**Warning:** In the current release of Nomos, we require that all namespaces be managed by Nomos.
-It is recommended to create a new cluster for use with Nomos.
+**Warning:** In the current release of GKE Policy Management, we require that all namespaces be managed by GKE Policy Management.
+It is recommended to create a new cluster for use with GKE Policy Management.

 The easiest way to get all of these is to follow the [GKE quick start guide](https://cloud.google.com/kubernetes-engine/docs/quickstart)